Alecu100/CodeAnalyzer/README.md

 This actually is a partially implemented C# interpreter.
 It takes and evaluates each line of code.
 It builds a table of all the types included in the code files and in compiled assemblies.

-Then using the type information it starts evaluating the code calling methods, creating new objecst and doing various other operations.
+Then using the type information it starts evaluating the code calling methods, creating new objects and doing various other operations.

 Some demos are included.
 When you run the project with the Visual Studio package mentioned earlier open a solution found in CodeAnalyzer/CodeEvaluator.Demos/.
 Then in the Visual Studio menu select Code Analyzer and the Generate Workflow Diagram from the dropdown menu.